ServerlessLife/cdk-booster/README.md

 ## Troubleshooting

-For large projects (100+ Lambdas), if you encounter ESBuild crashes:
+For large projects, if you encounter ESBuild crashes:

 - **Upgrade ESBuild:** Try upgrading ESBuild to the latest version.
 - **Start with:** `-b 5 -p 1` (batch size 5, sequential processing)